-With Twixl Publisher and InDesign (CS6 or higher), you can take advantage of the liquid layout/alternate layout options.
+With Twixl Publisher and InDesign, you can take advantage of the liquid layout/alternate layout options.
 When using alternate layouts, we recommend starting your design based on a single layout format, e.g. iPad Landscape.
 You can then define the liquid layout options for each of your pages.

 Creating Alternate Layouts